With lots of competing information out there, it can be hard to sort out what sort of ebike motor system might best fit your needs.

 Luckily, we are a brand making quality ebikes with both mid-drive and rear hub motors; so we’re well positioned to give you some unvarnished pros and cons of both systems.
+As for front-drive motors, we're concerned that they can be dangerous, as low-quality software can lead to a front wheel applying torque as you turn or ride across areas with low traction; a situation that can lead to loss of control and dangerous crashes.

 But first, a note that motors are only one factor contributing to the ride feel and performance of an electric bike.
 The quality of the controller, firmware and software are also key!
 They interpret the input from onboard and external sensors – like torque and cadence sensors – driving the motor according to pre-set parameters along with rider-selected assistance levels.
 Even the best motors can seem jumpy or rough if the power control system isn’t well-designed.
 High-quality control systems like those from Acer used across our ebike line deliver the most natural ride feel and power, no matter what motor they are connected to.